Shijie-Xiao/Shijie-Xiao.github.io/_pages/about.md

 📸 I like photography

-⚽ I'm a passionate football fan and supporter of FC Bayern Munich
+⚽ I am a passionate soccer fan of FC Bayern Munich, and I played RW in my team.

 🎓 I am MS. student in **ECE @ Georgia Tech** and gained BS.
 Degree in **AIA @ HUST**.